European Union (EU) - Export requirements for fish and seafood

 Processed sport-caught fish (canned, smoked or other preparations)

-- As an option, the operator of the fishing lodge may partner with a CFIA registered fish processing establishment to have sport caught fish custom processed as a means of obtaining a fish export certificate
+- As an option, the operator of the fishing lodge may partner with a CFIA licensed fish processing establishment to have sport-caught fish custom processed as a means of obtaining a fish export certificate

-- The CFIA is responsible for issuing certificates for sport caught fish that is custom processed at a federally registered establishment as canned, smoked or any other form of RTE fish
+- The CFIA is responsible for issuing certificates for sport-caught fish that is custom processed at a federally licensed establishment as canned, smoked or any other form of RTE fish

 - A person requesting a fish export certificate from the CFIA should contact the nearest inspection office as soon as possible with the details of the consignment to make arrangements for the fish to be certified